franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 So from my point of view, I have 3 options to continue with server.js:

 1. Do it **for myself**.
-Keep it closed source or the closest public source equivalent to it (read-only Github, etc).
-While I've gotten **great** help and issues in Github and everything has been highly positive, handling the community side requires an amount of time that I simply do not have now.
-I would very much **not like this**, I've put always as much code as OSS as possible.
+Keep it closed source or the closest equivalent (read-only Github, etc).
+While all the community involvement has been highly positive, it requires a large amount of time that I do not have.
+I would very much **not like this** though, I love Open Source.

 2. **Sell the project**.
 With increased monetary support and a paying community, I can focus my effort on what matters while reducing the support needed.
 I really like the way Alvaro Trigo [is doing it with Fullpage.js](https://alvarotrigo.com/fullPage/pricing/).
+This has many pros and cons though.

 3. Find a **big sponsor**.
-With a big company footing the bill I can live with that and can focus exclusively on server.js for ~1 year.
-Facebook, Google, Stripe, Airbnb, etc. have shown great contributions to open source projects, but it seems that mainly for things they use themselves.
-From back-of-the-envelope numbers, I could live with $3000-4000/month (gross) and even spend a bit of that on external help (graphic design, copywriting).
+With a big company paying my expenses I can live with that and focus exclusively on server.js for ~1 year.
+Facebook, Google, Stripe, Airbnb, etc. have shown great contributions to open source projects.
+I can live with $3000-4000/month (gross) and even spend a bit of that on external help (graphic design, copywriting).
+This would be a huge pay cut, but some things are more important than money.

-I really believe that it is the ideal moment for a project like this, a Node.js server that is lightweight, future-proof, uses modern workflows and it's easy to get started with.
+I really think it is the ideal moment for a project like this, a Node.js server that is lightweight, future-proof, uses modern workflows and it's easy to get started with.
 While Javascript back-end is not as sexy as the front-end, I believe server.js can turn things around.

 My preferred method would be 3 doubtlessly.
-This way it would take ~1 month for the alpha, ~1 month for the beta, and then the rest of the time would be working with different people and refining it for the production version ~6 months in.

-But I do not even know how to reach to those big companies and ask for help.
-If you can help or have any advice, please contact me or tell me how on Hacker News:
+But I do not even know how to reach to those big companies and get them to contribute, or what to offer in exchange.
+If you can help or have any advice, please contact me or tell me on Hacker News: